dikunong/dikunong.github.io/README.md

-# dikunong.github.io
+# Personal Website
-Personal website and portfolio at https://www.dikunong.nz
+Personal website and portfolio at https://dikunong.nz